 The company has run out space at its offices at 2 Northway Lane in Colonie but hasn’t considered moving elsewhere because it owns the building.

 DWM, named for founder David M. Weeks, handles maintenance calls from about 30 retailers with 40,000 locations in the U.S., including Barnes & Noble, Dollar Tree, L.L.
 Bean and Big Lots.

 The company also has a project management division that fits up buildings for retailers and restaurants.

 Source: Albany Business Review, http://www.bizjournals.com/albany/news/2017/03/07/why-this-colonie-company-is-expanding-in-orlando.html

 888-396-9111, ext 257

-A market leader, DWM services the retail, restaurant, grocery, convenience store, commercial, and financial markets; under a mantra of “We’ll handle it”.
+A market leader, DWM services the retail, restaurant, grocery, convenience store, education, healthcare, and financial markets; under a mantra of “We’ll handle it”.
 More information about DWM can be found at www.dwminc.com.